MrTech12/bettertaskfilter/README.md

 ## Workflow
 The project makes use of two filters, one to get tasks, based on a few conditions and another one to show the retrieved tasks, based on their priority and project.
 Filters are used to still stay in the Todoist environment & to make task changes more accessible.
 The API provided access to the [filters](https://developer.todoist.com/sync/v8/#filters)

+The project first retrieves all the filters of the account & passes only the two required filters to the rest of the application.
+After that, tasks are retrieved with the first filter, that is used to retrieve all important tasks.
+The project id's of the tasks are retrieved and the duplicates are filtered out.
+After obtaining the id's, the application retrieves the project names.
+These names are used to create the new filter query for the second filter.
+After the query is created, it is then applied to the second filter.

+## External sources
+The project makes use of the `axios` library to communicate with the service.
+There are two API's for interactions: the REST API & the Sync API.
+* The REST API is used for retrieving tasks and projects.
+* The Sync API is used for retrieving and updating filters.